-- Gettin' the Band Back Together premieres on Broadway on July 18, 2018.
-If you’re planning on booking your tickets last minute, you might find good seats.
+- If you’re planning on booking your tickets last minute, you might still find good seats.
 You can check the seat availability for different dates here.

 - Headout offers a best price guarantee, which means you can get the cheapest tickets for the hottest Broadway shows of the season.

-Wondering how to score cheap and discounted tickets for Gettin' the Band Back Together?
-Get great last minute deals on Gettin' the Band Back Together tickets on Headout, your one stop, on-demand mobile concierge.
+Wondering how to score cheap and discounted tickets for Network?
+Get great last minute deals on Network Broadway tickets on Headout, your one stop, on-demand mobile concierge.